Adela Akers: Traditional weavers

+In 1967 she was asked by a photographic firm to find weavers in Yucatan, Mexico, who could produce a large number of place mats.
+Akers worked with the weavers to produce a product that was uniform in shape, size, and color.

 Artwork and career

 Her weavings consist of zigzags, checkerboard patterns, and simple geometric shapes.
 Akers’s work has been influenced and informed by pre-Columbian textiles and paintings by women of the Mbuti (Ituri Forest in the Democratic Republic of the Congo).
-Pre-Columbian work, especially appealed to Akers because she saw math and geometry in it.
+Pre-Columbian work appealed to Akers because she saw math and geometry in it.
 Akers was also very attached to using a loom for the same reasons, because the loom is very mathematical.

 Journeying from one point to another has been a physical and transformative reality in her life, increasing her self-confidence and expanding her vision of the world.
 These geographical voyages have enabled her to experience the broad horizons and quiet strength of country living, the power of nature, and the palpitating rhythm of cities.
 While travel has enlarged her perspective, her work expresses the sense of journey itself, rather than alluding to a specific site or sense of place.

 Akers worked in series, with each piece informing the next.

+Akers taught weaving and fiber arts at Penland School of Crafts in the summers of 1968-70.
+At Temple University she was head of the fiber department at the Tyler School of Art beginning in 1972.
+She also taught at San Francisco State University in 1981.

+Her art is in the permanent collection of the De Young Museum of San Francisco.

+Awards and honors

+She received National Endowment for the Arts crafsman's fellowships in 1974 and 1980, a New Jersey Council on the Arts grant in 1971, and a Pennsylvania Council on the Arts grant in 1983.

+Personal life

+Akers met her husband, Frank R. Akers, while the two were studying at the Chicago Art Institute.